Genetic Counseling

 Every Alternate Wednesday (afternoon clinic only)

-Staff: Andrea Hagemann, MD (Gynecologic Oncology), Susan Jones, MS, CGC, and Rachita Nikam, MS, CGC
+Staff: Andrea Hagemann, MD (Gynecologic Oncology) and Rachita Nikam, MS, CGC

 Scheduled through the Division of Gynecology Oncology at 314-362-7135